-Manufacturing PMI in South Africa is expected to be 52.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in South Africa to stand at 51.60 in 12 months time.
-In the long-term, the South Africa Manufacturing PMI is projected to trend around 51.70 points in 2022 and 53.00 points in 2023, according to our econometric models.
+Manufacturing PMI in South Africa is expected to be 52.80 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.